-There is a sitting area with comfortable chairs with tea and coffee facilities.
-Daily newspapers and magazines are available for patients' and relatives' use.
+There is a sitting area with comfortable chairs with tea and coffee facilities for families.
+Computer tablet's and TV's are available for patients and their families to use whilst an inpatient.
 The Sanctuary is a space for patients, family and friends to use, whatever their religion or beliefs.
 It is a place for quiet contemplation and reflection.